TAX-TIME NEWSLETTER 2022

 Don’t forget to check if your income statement is “tax ready” from your employer BEFORE booking an appointment.
 Be aware that you employer has until the 31st of JULY to make this date ready if they use STP.
 If you’re not sure, ask us when you call.

-This measure allows small business to immediately deduct the cost of any business use asset up to $150,000 depending on when it was purchased (see below).
-There is no limit to the number of assets that can be purchased and the assets do not need to be new, however they MUST be installed and ready to use.
+This measure allows small business to immediately deduct the cost of any business use asset.
+Most importantly thee is no cost limit and no limit to the number of assets that can be purchased.
+The assets do not need to be new (they can be second-hand), however they MUST be installed and ready to use.

 That means if you’ve ordered something (like a car) and it’s not delivered and paid for before 30 June, you will have to wait until next year to claim it.